KUFW (FM)

-KUFW (106.3 FM) is a radio station licensed to Kingsburg, California, serving the San Joaquin Valley, and owned by the Cesar Chavez Foundation.
-Recently flipping from EMF ownership and Air 1's Christian worship music programming, it is now a member station of the Regional Mexican "La Campesina" network.
+KUFW (106.3 MHz) is an FM radio station licensed to Kingsburg, California, and serving the San Joaquin Valley, including the cities of Tulare, Visalia, Hanford and Fresno.
+It is owned by the Cesar Chavez Foundation as a member station of the Regional Mexican "La Campesina" network.

 History

+K-Love

-The station signed on in 1992, and was originally owned by the Educational Media Foundation (EMF), airing contemporary Christian music.
-In 2004, EMF reached an agreement to sell the station to Mapleton Communications for $2 million; the sale contained a clause requiring the payment of an additional $500,000 fee to EMF if the station is resold within the next three years.
+The station signed on in 1992, and was originally owned by the Educational Media Foundation (EMF), airing contemporary Christian music from its K-Love network.
+In 2004, EMF reached an agreement to sell the station to Mapleton Communications for $2 million.

+The sale contained a clause requiring the payment of an additional $500,000 fee to EMF if the station is resold within the next three years.
 In 2006, EMF instead sold the station to ProActive Communications for $2.75 million.

 Sexy 106.3

 After the completion of the sale, KFYE began stunting as Porn Radio, playing sexually-suggestive songs (such as "I'm Too Sexy" and "Why Don't We Do It in the Road?"), and non-sexual songs with moaning sound effects added to them.
 This led into the station's relaunch as rhythmic adult contemporary Sexy 106.3 on August 3, 2006.

 The format initially featured a mix of rhythmic songs, and also included some Latin rhythmic music and rock en español to appeal to the local Hispanic population.
-On March 30, 2007, KFYE changed its calls to KSXE to match the Sexy moniker.
+On March 30, 2007, after a brief stunt that falsely implied a "goodbye" to the Sexy format, KFYE changed its call letters to KSXE to match the new moniker.